skaji/mi6/README.md

 FAQ
 ===

-  * How can I manage depends, description, ...?
+  * How can I manage depends, build-depends, test-depends?

     Write them to META.info directly :)